JBlisko/JBlisko/README.md

 ### How goes it!
 Enjoy looking through my various projects.
-It is a mixture of assignments and personal projects, so if you see any issues with the code you can send me an email.
+It is a mixture of assignments from courses I have taken and personal projects.<!--, so if you see any issues with the code you can send me an email.--> My main interests are now in quantifying physical complexity, exploring Landauer's principle, cellular automata, and anything that relates to the propogation of information in the universe.

 <!--
 **JBlisko/JBlisko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.